 The use of the wood chip burner and the continuous optimization of the heat consumption led to a substantial reduction of our carbon emissions at headquarters since 2018 (–62%), totaling 446 tons CO2 in 2020 (2019: 497 tons; 2018: 1,184 tons).
 The carbon emissions were composed of 2,011 MWh of gas (2019: 2,220 MWh; 2018: 2,500 MWh) and 15,100 liters oil (2019: 18,400 liters; 2018: 258,020).

 Increasing our energy efficiency

-In addition, we have optimized our energy efficiency.
-All our electrical supply at headquarters has been obtained from hydropower and amounted to 10,519 MWh in 2019 (2018: 10,500 MWh).
+We are continuously working to improve our energy efficiency.
+All our electrical supply at headquarters is obtained from hydropower and amounted to 10,645 MWh in 2020 (2019: 10,519 MWh; 2018: 10,500 MWh).
 This represents a slight increase in absolute values year-on-year, but a substantial increase in efficiency given that we increased our workforce and added more workspaces.

 Minimizing water consumption

 Although our business is not water intensive, we are continuously working to minimize the use of this precious resource.
 Water is used for a variety of purposes, such as laboratory experimentation, drinking water, facility cooling, cleaning, and maintenance operations.
 Our facilities are built to the latest standards and include many features designed to minimize water use (e.g. tap sensors).

 We strictly adhere to all regulations concerning water quality and potential impacts on water resources.

 In 2020, Idorsia's water consumption in our main buildings at headquarters amounted to 19’361 thousand m3 (2019: 19,260 m3; 2018: 24,317 thousand m3).